LouLeGrain/JsonStructureCopy/README.md

 Here, we are only interested in properties containing primitive types (I tested only with strings, though).
 So, if a property in the source file itself contains a Json object, we recursively call the method on that object.

-I haven't thoroughly tested it, I just checked if the output file had the same number of lines and if we could find keys that weren't there before but are now.
+I haven't thoroughly tested it, but the results seems good so far.

 ## Example
 ### A French translation file